Sonic the Hedgehog 2: Conflicts and cut content

 A large amount of content was cut, mostly due to time constraints.
 Nilsen said Sonic 2 "probably could have been three times the size if we left in everything that was there.
 Naka and team... weren't afraid to say, 'I've been working on this for four months, it's not working.
 Let's take it out.'"
-One scrapped stage, Hidden Palace Zone, featured extensively in prerelease advertisements.
+One cut stage, Hidden Palace Zone, featured extensively in prerelease advertisements.
 It was planned as a secret stage accessed by collecting Chaos Emeralds; according to Naka, it would explain the origin of the Chaos Emeralds and grant Sonic his Super Sonic powers.
 Stitt created the Hidden Palace art and considered its foreground among his favorite work.
 Though Hidden Palace was one of the first levels implemented, work on it stopped in mid-1992, and it was removed shortly before completion for a lack of time and cartridge space.

 Other cut levels included a forest level, which was implemented but hardly worked on, and a desert level.
-One scrapped level, Genocide City, was renamed Cyber City because the Japanese developers had not understood the negative connotations of the word genocide.
+One cut level, Genocide City, was renamed Cyber City because the Japanese developers had not understood the connotations of the word genocide.
 Its level layout was used in the Metropolis Zone level.
-Sega of America CEO Tom Kalinske, product manager Madeline Schroeder, and Nilsen worked closely with STI; Nilsen said the feedback loop helped the team determine what needed to be cut.
-Most cuts were made to the Americans' designs, and many Americans were furious when they learned their work had been cut.
+The Sega of America CEO Tom Kalinske, the product manager Madeline Schroeder, and Nilsen worked closely with STI; Nilsen said the feedback loop helped the team determine what needed to be cut.
+Most cuts were made to the Americans' designs, and many were furious when they learned their work had been cut.
+One artist, Brenda Cook, had all three levels she worked on cut.
 Stitt said that he may have been the only American whose art was used in the final game.